 Get the information and advice you need, when you need it. qldwater collates specific industry and technical advice to support our members.
 Contact qldwater directly or access our regular information services from e-Flashes, online forums, newsletters, factsheets and industry position papers.

 Water and sewerage service providers must report water data to a range of government bodies under various pieces of legislation.
 Managing overlapping and duplicate requests is a full-time task.
 The Statewide Water Information Management (SWIM) provides a single portal for reporting and maintaining water data.
 SWIM access is complementary for qldwater members.
 A subscription service called SWIMLocal, with additional features including mobile data entry and a task module, is available for utilities that want to fully control their data storage and management, to save time, improve data quality and rationalise reporting.

 Network with your Industry

-qldwater provides opportunities to stay in touch with networks and peers in the industry through formal and informal means including expert groups, industry events, regional conferences and online forums.
+qldwater provides opportunities to stay in touch with networks and peers in the industry through formal and informal means including expert groups, industry events, regional conferences and an Annual Forum.
 We started the best of the best water taste test to increase recognition of the work done by Queensland utilities but it has grown to be a national program through our partnership with WIOA.

 Manuals, Guidelines and Templates

 We collaborate closely with LGAQ to influence policy relevant to Local Government.
 As a parent organisation, LGAQ is a key partner and relies on qldwater to link with industry knowledge and information on significant issues as well as up-to-date technical advice.